Note: There is an updated version of this article, which applies to the next generation of TimeXtender.

 - (Optional) In the Collation list, click on the collation you want to use.
 You can choose a specific collation or one of the following:

-- <Application Default>: Uses the application default, which is Latin1_General_CI_AS.
+- <Application Default>: Uses the application default

 - <Server Default>: Inherits the collation from the specified server.